-Join Doug Rose for an in-depth discussion in this video Project changes are inevitable, part of Managing Project Change.
+Join Doug Rose for an in-depth discussion in this video Project changes are inevitable, part of Project Management Foundations: Change.

 A project change is a fix to any deliverable,…resource, activity, or duration that was not…originally in your project plan.…So to understand project changes, you have…to think about the project plan.…If there is no plan, then there's nothing to change.…Project planning is a complex topic.…For the purpose of this Lynda course,…you just need to remember 3 things.…The first is that your plan is filled with guesses.…So, get comfortable with the idea…that there is a foundation of uncertainty.…Second, you'll have to plan according…to what's considered normal for your organization.…